dwyl/technical-glossary/README.md

 ### What?

-A technical glossary for key words :books:.
+A technical glossary for key words 📚.
 These definitions are by no means exhaustive but aim to be easy to understand and bite-sized for quick access.

 ### How?